Another look at quasilinear Schr\"odinger equations with prescribed mass via dual method: Abstract

 where $N\geq2$, $a>0$ is a given mass, $\lambda$ is a Lagrange multiplier and $h$ is a nonlinear reaction term with some suitable conditions.
 By employing a suitable transformation $u=f(v)$, we reformulate the original problem into the equivalent form

 with prescribed mass

 To address the challenge posed by the $L^2$-norm $\|f(v)\|^2_2$ not necessarily equaling $a$, we introduce a novel stretching mapping:

-This construction, combined with a dual method and detailed analytical techniques, enables us to establish the following existence results: \begin{itemize} \item[{\bf(P1)}] Existence of solutions via constrained minimization using dual methods; \end{itemize}
+This construction, combined with a dual method and some new analytical techniques, enables us to establish the following existence results: \begin{itemize} \item[{\bf(P1)}] Existence of solutions via constrained minimization using dual method; \end{itemize}